Misha999777/uwithme-bot/README.md

 ## Requirements

-To run this project you must firstly run:
+To run this project you should firstly run:

 - [Docker files](https://github.com/HappyMary16/uwithme-docker-files)
 - [University With Me Server](https://github.com/HappyMary16/uwithme-server)